 Themes may not necessarily mean costumes (though that is not a bad idea either!); It could simply mean the mood of the party- does the bride want a spa day, or a casual date, or something completely off the wall?

 Now that you have some general information and a guest list, it is time to start planning out some of the things you are going to do.
 Get in contact with the other bridesmaids and invitees to brainstorm some ideas as to what should be planned.
 This should be done without the bride so that you can retain an element of surprise for her!
-Make all the reservations and order tickets for anything you may need in advance, that way all you have to do is show up.
+Make all the reservations and order tickets for anything you may need in advance, that way all you must do is show up.
 A good idea is to find out the total cost of a lot of the bigger things such as lodging, transportation, and events and have everyone pay in advance.
 This is a good way to split costs evenly so that one person is not stuck with the entire bill.
 Once some of the details are hammered out, send out a save the date card, or email to all those on the guest list.
-Get a general idea of when everyone is available and adjust your plans of needed.
+Get a general idea of when everyone is available and adjust your plans if needed.
 Once everyone is confirmed for the big weekend, the hardest parts are over!

 Got to keep the energy up to keep the party going!
 Fine dining?
 Buffet?
 Fast food on the go?
 Don't forget to take down some grub ideas on your bachelorette party check list for available food options in the surrounding areas where the party will be held.

 Can't have a fun Bachelorette party without entertainment!
-Figure out something that the bride has wanted to do but haven't had a chance to, or maybe something she's been dying to do again.
+Figure out something that the bride has wanted to do but hasn't had a chance to, or maybe something she's been dying to do again.
 Ask the bride about what kind of entertainment she's looking for - does she want her party to be G-Rated or G-String related?
 Get as many details as you can; who knows, maybe in the midst of it you'll come up with a whole new party idea!

 Make calls, figure out the best deals, and check on group rates depending how big the party is (FYI: Our Stripper 101 group rates begin at 8 people).
 Once you RSVP, contact the rest of the group, so they are aware that the plans are coming into fruition, and not just ideas in the wind.